mesonbuild/meson/docs/markdown/Style-guide.md

 have the necessary `[provide]` entries, everything will work automatically both when compiling your own and when using system dependencies.

-You should only need `subprojects` when you need to extract non dependencies/programs.
+You should only need `subproject` when you need to extract non dependencies/programs.

 ## Naming options